 Waterfall or Agile for responsiveness

-Jay Packlick, an enterprise Agile coach at Charles Schwab, thinks Agile offers more adaptability in a world of rapid change.
+Jay Packlick, an enterprise Agile, thinks Agile offers more adaptability in a world of rapid change.
 For him, planning is not something that is done just once at the start of a project.
 It is an ever-evolving process.

 To decide between Waterfall or Agile planning, Packlick asked a vital question: "Are you going to do most of the planning in setting the direction or using information available to steer toward your direction?
 In a world of complexity, what's critically important is that we update our information with what is true now and we change our actions to meet our objectives."

 When organizations go Agile and give responsiveness a high value, they'll be faster to market, with greater innovation and more significant ROI.
 There are some rewards, however, for organizations that follow a well-crafted plan and stay on a strict schedule.
 Mark Yarbro, performance test manager at Bank of America, pointed out that flexibility isn't always the most crucial aspect of a project.
 Sometimes, structure rules the day.

 "We have 1,200 applications," he said.
 "We release many of them on a 90-day cycle.
 The way it works is we get everyone together so they are working in lockstep."